EmilyBederov/Agent/README.md

 ## How It Works
 1. **User Input**
-   - The user provides details such as **height, weight, age, BMI, and caloric needs**.
+   - The user provides details such as **height, weight, age, available ingridients, gender, and more** - we calculate the BMI, and the users caloric needs and provide the best recipe for him!
    - They also specify **cravings** (e.g., "I want something cheesy and spicy") and list **available ingredients** in their refrigerator.

 2. **Smart Meal Selection**